Building MCP PyExec: Secure Python Execution Server with Docker & Authentication

 Building this OAuth IDP provided deep insights into:

-1. OAuth 2.0 Specification: Understanding RFC requirements and edge cases
+1. OAuth 2.0 Specification: Understanding RFC requirements and implementation details

 2. JWT Security: ECDSA vs RSA, proper claims handling, key rotation